Achieving ~100x Compression on Scraped Pricing Data in ScyllaDB

 Results and lessons learned

-End-to-end we see a compression ratio a bit over 100x versus the raw JSON the scraper emits, and around 20x versus a more compact binary encoding of the same rows.
+For ScyllaDB-internal compression, we estimate uncompressed logical table size to compressed on-disk size at about 20x with this schema and ZStd.
+While this is not a direct byte-for-byte replay measurement, it is a high-confidence operational estimate derived from ScyllaDB’s scylla_column_family_total_disk_space_before_compression metric versus the table’s on-disk SSTable footprint over the same window.
 Disk usage sits around 300 GB across the cluster for the full history we keep online, and reads for a single property-month return in tens of milliseconds.